 - Residential trash must be placed in a suitable container with a tight fitting lid and handles, is watertight and animal proof, and is able to be carried easily by the collector.
 Containers shall not be less than 20 gallons or more than 35 gallons in capacity, and weigh less than 50 pounds when full.

-- A maximum of 12 containers of trash will be collected each collection day.
+- A maximum of 12 cans or bags of trash will be collected each collection day.

 - Latex (water-based) paint may be placed in the trash for regular collection.
 Please allow the unused paint to harden to prevent it from spilling onto the street during collection.

 - Federal regulations require the removal of refrigerants from refrigerators, freezers, air conditioners, and dehumidifiers prior to disposal.
 All items containing refrigerants will be collected by appointment only, separate from regular trash collection.
-Please contact J.P.
-Mascaro & Son at (800) 432-1616 to schedule pickup.
+Also large bulk items such as a piano or household furnace will require a special collection.
+Special Collections will require scheduling a pickup by contacting J.P.
+Mascaro & Son at (800) 432-1616.
+There is a $50.00 charge per special item.
 Completely remove refrigerator and freezer doors to prevent small children from becoming trapped inside.
 Doors are collected on Fridays with residential trash.

 - Trash may not be placed at the curb for collection before 6:00 p.m. on the evening proceeding a collection day.
 Empty containers must be removed from the curb by 10:00 p.m. of the day of the collection.
 All collections may occur as early as 6:00 a.m., so residents are advised to plan accordingly.
 Do not put trash in front of a mailbox.